Table of Contents Show

 Being a Real Estate AgentBeing a Real Estate Agent

 The most challenging part is making it as a real estate agent.
-Expect some significant start-up fees (ads, business cards, desk rental fees, etc.), working five, six, or seven days a week without a guaranteed income, and dealing with sometimes flaky and challenging clients.
+Expect significant start-up fees (ads, business cards, desk rental fees, etc.), working five, six, or seven days a week without a guaranteed income, and dealing with sometimes flaky and challenging clients.
 In addition, the closing can take four or so months after an accepted offer in NYC, so be prepared to wait a while before you can pick up your first commission check.

 Being a real estate agent is like owning your own business.
 If the baker does not show up at 5 am there would be no bread to sell.
 You must stay committed, focused and persistent in building your career.
 Passion, hard work a code of ethics and customer service are the key components for long term success.
 Education is your greatest asset, never stop learning to stay ahead of your competition.